arjunchandra2/Efield-Simulation/README.md

 # Efield-Simulation

-A simulation of the Electric Field illustrating how Poisson Flow Generative Models (PFGMs) avoid mode collapse by embedding an N dimensional distribution in an N+1 dimensional space and sampling from the augmented space.
+A simulation of the electric field illustrating how Poisson Flow Generative Models (PFGMs) avoid mode collapse by embedding an N dimensional distribution in an N+1 dimensional space and sampling from the augmented space.
+Compile with GCC compiler.

 #### CLI: